History of Indian influence on Southeast Asia: Drivers of the Indianization of Southeast Asia

-The key drivers of the Indianisation of Southeast Asia were the Austronesian and Indian maritime trade especially the Spice trade and the Maritime Silk Road, the emissaries of Ashoka, and the Buddhist missions of Emperor Ashoka the Great.
+The key drivers of the Indianisation of Southeast Asia were the Austronesian and Indian maritime trade especially the spice trade and the Maritime Silk Road- the Uttar patha and the Dakshin Patha,where major kingdoms like Mauryas and Satvahanas ruled a greater part of the route, the emissaries and the Buddhist missions of Ashoka the Great.
+Ashoka sent emissaries to Sri Lanka, Thailand,etc.to spread the teachings of Buddha far and wide.